jamro/jsbattle/docs/dev_guide/toolset.md

 [jQuery](https://jquery.com/)                        | Minor usage, mostly as Bootstrap dependency.
 The website is based rather on React.
 [Font Awesome](http://fontawesome.io/)               | Icons for user interface [SatJS](https://github.com/jriecken/sat-js)          | Collision detection library
-[Docsify](https://docsify.js.org/)                   | Displays markdown documentation as a HTML so it can be bundled with the game

 ## Build and Development